thinktomorrow/package-docs/src/guidelines/gtm.md

 If we then browse to a site with this tag, we see the following debug bar.

 ![debug](./img/debug.png)

+After we checked all these changes we can publish the changes as a new version which then will be active on all the sites that implement this tag.

 ## Basic GA tracking